 The Son of Man (Jesus) came eating and drinking [with others], and they say, ‘Behold, a glutton and a wine drinker, a friend of tax collectors and [especially wicked] sinners!’
 Yet wisdom is justified and vindicated by what she does (her deeds) and by her children..
 Matthew 11:19

-The question on my mind is: Who does the Christian church love more–herself and her reputation or Jesus and the people Jesus loved?
-And it all starts with the one.
+The question on my mind is: Who does the Christian church love more–herself and her reputation or their God and the people he loves?
 I judged Ted, too, when I found out what he’d done, but it wasn’t for his moral failures.
 It was because he was so bloody arrogant.
 That was the quality that stood out to me the most when I met him–his hubris.
 He dripped with it.
 It was all too easy for me to sit in my comfortable home and point my self-righteous finger at a fallen church leader disdainfully proclaiming that pride comes before a fall and didn’t I see it coming and blah blah blah.
-What was I saying about pride?
-I was pointing my finger at whom?
+Judgment is too easy.

 That’s what will change the church.
-Meeting the right Jesus.
+Meeting God all over again.
 Why?
-Because , quite frankly, to know Jesus is to be utterly loved, and once you have experienced that sort of love–that depth of goodness and kindness–you’re changed.
+Because , quite frankly, to know God is to be utterly loved, and once you have experienced that sort of love–that depth of goodness and kindness–you’re changed.
 Once you have received that sort of compassion, you can’t help but offer it.
 Nothing in your life is untouched by his kindness, and judging others is no longer addictive.
 Can you imagine a church like that?
 Kind, gentle, loving, compassionate, free of judgment, full of self-control, and endlessly patient with all your failings and attempts to start over?
-Well, that’s what Jesus is like, and the church is called to be his body.
+Well, that’s what God is like, and the church is supposed to reflect that nature.

-So, then, yes, I can imagine it because that’s God’s idea for his church.
+So, then, yes, I can imagine it because that’s God’s idea for his people.

 How do you think Ted Haggard would have fared in that church?
 Do you think he’d still live in Colorado Springs?